dolong2110/Cifar100-Classification/README.md

 # Cifar100-Classification
-My play ground with image classification for Cifar100 dataset
+My play ground with image classification for Cifar100 dataset with various models

 # Usage
 - first you need to get the package